lelea2/Algorithm/theory/web/javascript-question.md

 **===** checks for equality as well as the type.

-### 15. What is the drawback of creating true private in JavaScript
+### 15. What is the drawback of creating true private in JavaScript? -- NOT RECOMMENDED

 * Memory inefficient because a new copy of the method would be created for each instance.
 * Should NOT use private method unless it's really necessary